Starfsfólk VÍ

 This course covers the basic concepts of finance and investments.
 The core concept is the time value of money and its importance to finance.
 Furthermore, students study the role of indices and their uses.
 The roles of yield and capital cost are explained.
 The fundamentals of bonds are studied.
 In addition, the importance of economic investments is discussed, the main securities on the Icelandic market are explained, what stock valuation is, and the role of securities exchanges.
+Student evaluation consists of assignments and tests.

 This course covers the basics of entrepreneurship.
 Students learn how to start a company by starting their own business.
 This course is a collaboration between the Commercial College of Iceland and Junior Achievement ( JA ) in Iceland.
 Students learn the basic concepts of business and how education is relevant to the workplace.
 In partnership with business and educators, this course brings the real world to students, opening their minds to their potential.
 Students participate in a competition between secondary schools in Iceland where the company of the year is selected.